Noise-contrastive Online Change Point Detection: Introduction

 \section{Introduction}

-The problem of change point detection is familiar to statisticians and machine learners since the pioneering works of \citeauthor{page54} \cite{page54, page55}, \citeauthor{shiryaev61} \cite{shiryaev61, shiryaev63} and \citeauthor{roberts66} \cite{roberts66} but, nevertheless, it still attracts attention of many researchers due to its practical importance.
+The problem of change point detection is familiar to statisticians and machine learners since the pioneering works of \citet{page54, page55}, \citet{shiryaev61, shiryaev63} and \citet{roberts66} but, nevertheless, it still attracts attention of many researchers due to its practical importance.
 In our paper, we assume that a learner observes independent random elements $X_1, \dots, X_t, \dots$ arriving successively.
-There exists a moment $\tstar \in \mathbb N$ (not accessible to the statistician), such that $X_1, \ldots, X_\tstar$ are identically distributed with respect to a density $\sfp$, while $X_{\tstar + 1}, \dots, X_t, \dots$ have a density $\sfq$, which differs from $\sfp$ on a set of non-zero measure.
+There exists a moment $\tstar \in \mathbb N$ (not accessible to the statistician), such that $X_1, \ldots, X_\tstar$ are drawn from a distribution, which has a density $\sfp$ with respect to a dominating measure $\m$, while $X_{\tstar + 1}, \dots, X_t, \dots$ have a density $\sfq$ (with respect to the same measure), which differs from $\sfp$.
+The measure $\m$ is not restricted to be the Lebesgue measure, it can be equal to the counting measure (in the discrete case) or the Hausdorff measure on a low-dimensional manifold as well.
 The learner is interested in reporting about the occurrence of $\tstar$ as fast as possible while keeping the false alarm rate at an acceptable level.
 This problem is called online (also referred to as sequential or quickest) change point detection.
-Such a setup is quite different from another major research direction, offline change point detection \cite{ds01, zou14, mj14, ds15, biau16, korkas17, ga18, arlot19, padilla21}, where the statistician has an access to the whole time series at once, and, instead of taking decisions on the fly, he is mostly interested in a retrospective analysis and change point localization.
+Such a setup is quite different from another major research direction, offline change point detection \citep{ds01, zou14, mj14, ds15, biau16, korkas17, ga18, arlot19, padilla21, corradin22, malte22}, where the statistician has an access to the whole time series at once, and, instead of taking decisions on the fly, they are mostly interested in a retrospective analysis and change point localization.